PoochyEXE/PoochyEXE.github.io/pachinkremental/README.md

 **Caution: Spoilers below!**

+### v2.0.9 (2021-11-22)
+* Make the board glow based on Hyper System and Overdrive status.
+This can be turned off in the options.
+* Refactor the code and remove some redundant operations to make the game slightly faster at loading, switching machines, and loading save files.

 ### v2.0.8 (2021-11-22)
 * When starting a new save file, try to guess whether the player prefers light or dark mode based on system settings and automatically turn dark mode on/off accordingly.